MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/issystemadmin-customapi-sample-plugin.md

 This Custom API is a function bound to the [User (SystemUser) table](../../reference/entities/systemuser.md).
 It has a single boolean response property `HasRole` which will return `true` when the user has the System Administrator security role.

-After you create the create the Custom API as defined above, build this .NET Class Library project to generate a plug-in assembly named `IsSystemAdminCustomAPI.dll`.
+After you create the Custom API as defined above, build this .NET Class Library project to generate a plug-in assembly named `IsSystemAdminCustomAPI.dll`.
 This assembly will have a single plug-in type named `PowerApps.Samples.IsSystemAdmin`.

 You must register the plug-in assembly created by using the Plug-in registration tool as described here: [Register plug-in](../../tutorial-write-plug-in.md#register-plug-in)